 Financial Investment vs. Economic Investment

 Many people use both terms interchangeably, but they are in fact different.
-As we explained in the section above, financial investments are bought with the intent of making money.
-Economic investments, however, are purchased to improve the productivity of a company and ultimately raise its profit margins and stock value.
+Whereas financial investments are bought with the intent of making money, economic investments are purchased to improve the productivity of a company and ultimately raise its profit margins and stock value.